Hatsunespica/xdsl-smt/README.md

 the measurement for LLVM's transformer (marked N/A if LLVM doesn't have a transformer), and the meet between LLVM's transformer and the synthesized transformer.

-On the left side of the table, the measurment is a sum of the "Dists" (or "norm" as its called in the paper).
+On the left side of the table, the measurement is a sum of the "Dists" (or "norm" as its called in the paper).
 This is measured at all bitwidths.
-On the right side of the table the measurment is a sum of the "Exacts": the number of times the transformer had a maximally precise output.
+On the right side of the table the measurement is a sum of the "Exacts": the number of times the transformer had a maximally precise output.
 This is only measured at bitwidths for which it is computationally tractable to enumerate all concrete values in an abstract value.
 For a detailed explanation of how to interpret these numbers, refer to Tables 1 and 2 in the paper.